 3. Boy on Motorcycle

-Real life meets street art with this clever painting of a boy riding a full-size motorcycle.
+Real life meets wall art with this clever painting of a boy riding a full-size motorcycle.
 This boy looks like he’s ready to escape trouble at the first sound of a siren!

 4. Peeping Tom Cat